 Things To Avoid When Saving For Retirement

-Now that you have a sense of how the five major factors above stand to affect your retirement, I advise you to avoid the following (and why).
+Now that you have a sense of how the five major factors above stand to affect your retirement, Casey advises you to avoid the following (and why).

 These are fixed amounts of money, received yearly for the rest of your life.
 It’s a contract between you and an insurance company.
 The insurer makes payments to you, either immediately or in the future.
 These are commission-based products.

-I don’t advise my clients to take out annuities.
-I believe that there are better and less expensive options to achieve their retirement goals.
+Casey advises his clients against taking out annuities.
+He believes that there are better and less expensive options to achieve their retirement goals.
 Annuities also come with restraints: long-term contracts, low or no interest earned, high fees, and loss of control over your investment.
 Note that the age for withdrawal is 59.5.

 2. Cash-Value Life Insurance

-I know this is a hot topic and many retirees do use this option.
-However, I don’t typically recommend this because most people become self-insured as they age.
+Casey says he knows this is a hot topic and that many retirees do use this option.
+However, he doesn’t typically recommend this because most people become self-insured as they age.
 You also pay high fees because it’s an insurance product.
 Many clients could take that cash and invest in options that would yield higher results with fewer handcuffs.

 Pro Tip: There is one exception.
 If you or a loved one has immediate health issues and the policy has a death benefit, this type of life insurance policy could ease the burden on your family.